exercism/python/exercises/concept/electric-bill/.docs/instructions.md

 To calculate the kWh value, you must convert watts to kW, and then floor-divide the result by 3600.

 Implement a function `get_kWh_value()` that accepts an integer which holds the number of watts.
-The function should then `return` the watts as an integer.
+The function should then `return` the kilowatt-hours as an integer.

 ```python
 >>> get_kWh_value(5000000)